Get all the latest data for Oslo

 What's the biggest ownership mistake foreigners make in Oslo right now?

-The biggest ownership mistake foreigners make in Oslo is treating a borettslag apartment exactly like a selveier apartment, without understanding that borettslag units often come with significant shared debt (fellesgjeld) and strict subletting restrictions that can limit your flexibility.
+The single biggest ownership mistake foreigners make in Oslo is treating a borettslag apartment exactly like a selveier apartment, without reading the cooperative's bylaws, checking the building's shared debt (fellesgjeld), or understanding subletting restrictions before they bid.

 Which visa or residency status changes what I can do in Oslo?